Guidelines for Class

 Students of all ages might benefit from some dedicated studying space in your home!
 If you have the ability to set up such a space for your student, here are some things to consider:

 - A room with natural light will look best on camera.
-Overhead lights in your house can take over the webcam picture and reduce everyone’s ability to see you.
-If you can, sit in a room that’s well lit with the lights off.
 If you can, sit with lights and windows ahead of you, not behind you.

-- How many distractions can you remove from this space?
-Less clutter will help your student focus, but (especially for our younger classes), distractions in your space could even disrupt other students in your class.
+- Less clutter will help your student focus, but (especially for our younger classes), distractions in your space could even disrupt other students in your class.

 - Your student won’t need this space all day, but your family probably does!
 Consider giving him or her a checklist they can use to convert the space to a classroom and back again when they are finished.